 Astonishingly, experiments suggest honey bees can count up to four and communicate that amount to other bees.

-Since, as soon as we have a family or type in mind, we can count the members of the family or type.
+As soon as we have a family in mind, we can count the members of that family.

 The basis of mathematics

 <create and use> <represent quantities of>